jorgenmiller/Sensors/README.md

 # Sensors
-A compilation of electronic sensors for Raspberry Pi and Arduino - photographs, how they work, example code, and project ideas.
+A compilation of electronic sensors for Raspberry Pi and Arduino - images, how they work, example code, and project ideas.